Marin County Civic Center: Accessory buildings

-Politics
+Development

 The Marin Civic Center arose from a desire to consolidate county services at a single location, away from the center of San Rafael.
 The idea was combined with a proposed county fairground, and 140 acre of the Scettrini ranch were purchased in 1956 for $551,416 along U.S. Highway 101 near Santa Venetia.
 The same year a selection committee was convened to select an architect, interviewing 26 firms, with a strong showing from Richard Neutra.
 Frank Lloyd Wright was not interviewed and had indicated that he would not participate in a competitive selection.
 At the instigation of supervisor Vera Schultz, committee members and four county supervisors met Wright in June 1957 when he visited Berkeley to lecture at the University of California.
 Schultz was the most ardent backer of Frank Lloyd Wright as prospective civic center architect.
 If not for Schultz's support in the face of heated opposition, Wright's version of the center would never have been built.
 Schultz had the support of three of the men on the board, but the fourth, Supervisor William D. Fusselman, a conservative candy manufacturer from San Anselmo, attempted to prevent Wright from getting the commission.
-On June 27 the Board of Supervisors voted 4-1, with Fusselman dissenting, to retain Wright.
+On June 27 the Board of Supervisors voted 4–1, with Fusselman dissenting, to retain Wright.
 Wright arrived in San Rafael two days later.
 He was 90 years old.